apple/swift-configuration/Sources/Configuration/Documentation.docc/Guides/Choosing-reader-methods.md

 - **Truly optional features**: The configuration controls optional functionality.
 - **Gradual rollouts**: New configuration that might not be present everywhere.
-- **Conditional behavior**: Your code can operate differently based on presence/absence.
+- **Conditional behavior**: Your code can operate differently based on presence or absence.
 - **Debugging and diagnostics**: You want to detect missing configuration explicitly.

 #### Error handling behavior

 Optional variants handle errors gracefully by returning `nil`:

 - Missing values return `nil`.
 - Type conversion errors return `nil`.
 - Provider errors return `nil` (except for fetch variants, which always propagate provider errors).